 What you can do to minimise security threats

-Anyone watching the Mr Robot series - the sci-fi drama following hackers infiltrating a global corporation - will have noticed it was made possible by access to lower-level employees' data, such as an infected CD, or access through their social media accounts.
+Anyone who watched the Mr Robot series - the sci-fi drama following hackers infiltrating a global corporation - will have noticed it was made possible by access to lower-level employees' data, such as an infected CD, or access through their social media accounts.

 You may remember the hacker who broke into John Brennan’s AOL account – Mr Brennan being the Director of the CIA.
 After a reverse look-up of his phone number, the hacker contacted his provider, Verizon, pretending to be another Verizon employee.